DCD: Decomposition-based Causal Discovery from Autocorrelated and Non-Stationary Temporal Data: Conclusion

+We introduced the Decomposition-based Causal Discovery (DCD) framework, which performs component-specific causal analysis on trend, seasonal, and residual components and integrates them into a multi-scale causal graph.
+Formalizing decomposition as spectral filtering, we established identifiability guarantees under separability and linear Gaussian dynamics, with an SHD bound that decomposes into a leakage term and a Type-I error term.
+Empirically, DCD outperforms PCMCI+, CD-NOD, DYNOTEARS, CFCI, CPC, and BOSS-LiNGAM across sample size, lag order, and dimensionality.
+An isolation study shows that STL preprocessing alone is not sufficient to match DCD's accuracy, and that the combination with multi-scale graph integration is the source of the gains.
+A sensitivity study confirms that performance declines gracefully under amplitude-modulated spectral leakage.

-Future work will focus on relaxing the theoretical assumptions identified in our limitations analysis, particularly by extending the framework to handle cross-frequency coupling where trends modulate seasonal amplitudes.
-We also aim to integrate DCD with time-varying causal discovery methods to simultaneously model structural shifts and trend-driven non-stationarity, while exploring deep learning-based decomposition to further reduce leakage in highly non-linear systems.
+Future work will relax A2 to handle cross-frequency coupling where trends modulate seasonal amplitudes, integrate DCD with time-varying causal discovery to jointly model structural shifts and trend-driven non-stationarity, and explore deep learning-based decomposition to further reduce leakage in strongly non-linear systems.